Research Methodology

 The Research Arc

-The Marguerite Gaulin project unfolded across six successive research sessions, each adding a layer of documentation to what the previous session had established.
+The Marguerite Gaulin project unfolded across eight successive research sessions, each adding a layer of documentation to what the previous session had established.
 The arc moved geographically as well as evidentiarily — from compiled secondary references through Quebec primary records, back across the Atlantic to the original French parish registers, and forward again into the Beauport baptism network.

 Batch 1